ringcentral/integration-blog/_posts/2019-01-24-how-to-keep-safe-as-a-client.md

 - Threshold, for example, if system occures 100 "unable to access" response within 10 seconds or have 100 times latency within 5 seconds.
 - Percentage, for example, about 30% of request can't get response or have a latency.

-We can use pseudo code to express above definitions:
+We can use pseudo code to express above definitions:

 ```python
 errorCount = 0;